HeringtonPress/Systems/GURPS/GURPS-Micro.md

 **Aim**: This maneuver can only be used with ranged attacks.
 Aim at a specific, visible enemy or point.
 If you attack your target with the same attack on your next turn, you may add your attack's Acc bonus to your effective skill – but if you lose sight of your enemy, make an Active Defense, change targets or change weapons, the bonus is lost.
 As part of your Aim you may Step.

-**Ready**: used for any predominantly physical activity not covered by another maneuver.
+**Ready**: Used for any predominantly physical activity not covered by another maneuver.
 Use this Maneuver to draw a weapon, pick something up, or load a ranged weapon.
 Some actions require multiple or even concurrent readies, such as retrieving a potion from you backpack.
 As part of your Ready you may Step.

 **Concentrate**: Focus on a primarily mental task - Spellcasting, non combat skills, or activating an ability that requires this maneuver.
 If the activity takes successive Concentration you become distracted when: taking damage, making an Active Defense roll, being shoved, or making a resistance roll.
 You must make a Will roll at -3, failure means you lose your concentration.
 As part of Concentrate you may Step.